jasonpau/mm_react_redux/README.md

-# Memory Match Game - React.js
+# Memory Match Game - React + Redux

-This is a version of my memory match game rebuilt in React.js.
+This is an experimental version of my memory match game, currently being refactored into React and Redux.
 The original game was built using standard JavaScript, jQuery, and HTML/CSS.